jfeng530/nba-showdown/README.md

     - Function written to compute season totals was an O(n²) algorithm
   - Simulation algorithm needed to return accurate and realistic statistics that reflect a player's performance from that year
     - Decided on 'Normal Probability Model' as foundation for algorithm
-    - Used gems [rubystats](https://github.com/phillbaker/rubystats) and [ruby_native_statistics](https://github.com/corybuecker/ruby-native-statistics) to randomly generate a statistic based on normal distribution (relative to player's season performance)
+    - Used gems [Rubystats](https://github.com/phillbaker/rubystats) and [Ruby Native Statistics](https://github.com/corybuecker/ruby-native-statistics) to randomly generate a statistic based on normal distribution (relative to player's season performance)

   ### Technologies and Frameworks
   #### Front-End